 Do you know some more interesting facts about Christmas in China?
 Share your experiences with us!
 We would love to hear more about it.

 We wish a Merry Christmas 圣诞快乐(shèng dàn kuài lè)!
 Want to learn how to sing a Christmas song in Chinese?
-Stick to our blog!
+Stick to our blog and download the TutorMandarin Chinese Learning App!
 We will teach you on next post!